real-eren/qwik-grade-demo/README.md

     use slices where applicable

 ### JS builtins' implementations
-formed according to the sources listed in the bottom of the document or benchmarks taken on my machine (Firefox)
+formed according to various dev blogs, API docs or benchmarks taken on my machine (Firefox)

-- File object is okay, perf-wise, as Map key ?

 - TypedArrays are at least as optimized as arrays of ints